jkassemi/stubby/README.md

 develop without the need of a development machine you're hosting.

-* get a client system pointed to a dev version of their web app by providing them a config file (no describing how to launch hosts)
+* get a client system pointed to a dev version of their web app by providing them a config file (no describing how to edit a hosts file)

 * lock down access to a dev system only to users with a configuration they've recevied diretly from you.